-Check with your homeowners association, city or county for restrictions pertaining to outdoor fire pits, fireplaces or burning wood.
+Check with your homeowner's association, city, or county for restrictions pertaining to outdoor fire pits, fireplaces, or burning wood.
 Some regions impose fines for violations.
 In addition to safety and property restrictions, a municipality may have wood-burning or fire pit laws for those tending fires under the age of 18.

-Scientists and environmental... agencies are trying to raise public awareness about the dangers of inhaling smoke from wood-burning fireplaces and fire pits.
+Scientists and environmental agencies are trying to raise public awareness about the dangers of inhaling smoke from wood-burning fireplaces and fire pits.
 Programs like the Environmental Protection Agency's (EPA) Burn Wise, along with Healthy Hearths, from Southern California's South Coast Air Quality Management District (AQMD), provide information and incentives to educate and reduce pollution from wood-burning fires.

 If you love the sound of a crackling fire and an aroma that will linger on your clothes and in your hair, then wood might be the choice for you.
 Average-sized logs are 24 inches, so make sure the pit can accommodate them.

-Propane or natural gas pits can be used on open porches with overhead roofs, and are generally neater, with no pile of wood, ashes, smoke or debris with which to contend.
+Propane or natural gas pits can be used on open porches with overhead roofs, and are generally neater, with no pile of wood, ashes, smoke, or debris with which to contend.

 When choosing a fire bowl, opt for something that will wear well and extend the life of your fire pit.
 Cast aluminum is less likely to rust, while copper can stain.
 Cast iron is a solid but heavy choice.

-Permanent or Portable?Depending on its location, your budget, and materials used, a fire pit can be custom built as a permanent fixture in your yard, or can be a portable model that is easy to move around wherever the crowd gathers.
+Depending on its location, your budget, and the materials used, a fire pit can be custom-built as a permanent fixture in your yard or can be a portable model that is easy to move around wherever the crowd gathers.